 There’s a great deal of trust put into medical billing and coding professionals, and for good reason.
 They keep the operation running smoothly.

 The average pay for medical billing and coding professionals is well above the federal minimum wage.
-In 2017, the average yearly salary was nearly $40,000.
+In 2020, the average yearly salary is nearly $50,000.
 And that’s just entry-level — as with any career, there’s always room to grow.

 Two words: online programs.
 There’s no need to spend time commuting to a university when you’re pursuing your degree in medical billing and coding.
 There are many reputable online programs to choose from.
 Just make sure that it’s accredited by the Commission on Accreditation of Health Information Management (CAHIIM) and you’ll be good to go.
 Most programs take 6-12 months to complete — and the benefits of doing so can last a lifetime.

 So many opportunities open up when you have your medical billing and coding degree — here are just a few of them.

 Title: Medical records and health information technician Job description: Uses special codes to translate medical procedures and supplies into billable insurance claims Average yearly salary: $39,180